Railway air brake: Westinghouse air brake

-In order to design a system without the shortcomings of the straight air system, Westinghouse invented a system wherein each piece of railroad rolling stock was equipped with an air reservoir and a triple valve, also known as a control valve.
+In order to design a braking system without the shortcomings of the straight air system, Westinghouse invented an arrangement in which each piece of railroad rolling stock was equipped with a dual-compartment, compressed-air reservoir and a triple valve, also known as a control valve.
+A pipe referred to as the brake pipe was fitted to each car to act as a passage for the compressed air needed to make the system function.
+The brake pipes were fitted with hoses at each end of each car and locomotive for creating a continuous brake pipe connection throughout the train.